isaacfab/cmu-17-691/2023-spring/class-6/README.md

   - A *Metric* is a core component of Evidently.
 You can combine multiple Metrics in a Report.
 Reports are best for visual analysis and debugging of your models and data.
   - A *Test* is a metric with a condition.
 Each test returns a pass or fail result.
 You can combine multiple Tests in a Test Suite.
 Test Suites are best for automated model checks as part of an ML pipeline.
   - For both Tests and Metrics, Evidently has *Presets*.
 These are pre-built combinations of metrics or checks that fit a specific use case.
+  - A *Report* is a combination of different Metrics that evaluate data or ML model quality.
+  - A *Metric Preset* is a pre-built Report that combines Metrics for a particular use case.
+You can think of it as a template.
+For example, there is a Preset to check for Data Drift (DataDriftPreset), Data Quality (DataQualityPreset), or Regression Performance (RegressionPreset).
+  - You can list multiple Tests and execute them together in a *Test Suite*.
+  - A *Test Preset* is a pre-built Test Suite that combines checks for a particular use case.
+You can think of it as a template to start with.
+For example, there is a Preset to check for Data Quality (DataQualityTestPreset), Data Stability (DataStabilityTestPreset), or Regression model performance (RegressionTestPreset).
+### Test Suites or Reports?
+  - *Reports* are best for debugging, exploratory and ad hoc analytics.
+They focus on interactive visualizations and do not require setting any expectations upfront.
+You can use them, for example, when you just put a model in production and want to closely monitor the performance.
+It is best to use Reports on smaller datasets or sample your data first.
+  - *Test Suites* are best for automation.
+Use them when you can set up expectations upfront (or derive them from the reference dataset).
+Tests force you to think through what you expect from your data and models, and you can run them at scale, only reacting to the failure alerts.
+You can use Test Suites on larger datasets since they do not include heavy visuals.

 # During class
 ## Application Structure
 - Data stored in a database